• Skip to primary navigation

 • Start checking your loaf around the 50-minute mark.
 You don't want to overbake or it will get dry.
 The loaf will also continue to cook when it comes out of the oven.

-• Do not Overmix while combining the dry and wet mixtures together, just stir and fold the batter gently.
-Overmixing causes too much gluten to develop which can create a tough and rubbery texture.
+• Do not overmix while combining the dry and wet mixtures together, just stir and fold the batter gently.
+Overmixing causes too much gluten to develop, which can create a tough and rubbery texture.

 Storing Tips

-• Room temperature – it will stay good for 2-3 days in an airtight container.
+• Room temperature – It will stay good for 2-3 days in an airtight container.
 Place a paper towel on the bottom of the container to absorb excess moisture.

 FAQ's